reelradio/docs/dev.md

 =====================================
 ## First Time Set Up
 ### SSH into the Server
-1. Using Putty or equivalent program, for the address use `firstname@dev1.reelradio.com`.
-When prompted for the password use `cloud-prime`
+1. Using Putty or equivalent program, for the address use `<firstname>@dev1.reelradio.com`
+2. After logging in for the first time, change your password with the command `passwd`
-2. Use the command `ssh-keygen`to generate a unique key for your git account to easily access the repositories.
+3. Use the command `ssh-keygen`to generate a unique key for your git account to easily access the repositories.
-3. Under `/home/"Name of User"/.ssh` use the command `cat id_rse.pub`
+4. Under `/home/"Name of User"/.ssh` use the command `cat id_rsa.pub`
-4. Copy the generated key file within your github account.
+5. Copy the generated key file within your github account.
     + Log into your GitHub account.

     + Click your avatar and choose Settings.